 Water hazards and ditches feature prominently on the cleverly designed layout, and the quartet of par 3s would qualify as one of the toughest sets in South Africa, varying from 175 to 203 metres.

 Killarney is the only Top 100 course with just two par 5s on the card, Nos 5 and 15, which means it is a tough par 70 layout with plenty of strong par 4s.
 Even from the club tees the Course Rating is 71.7.
 Back-to-back you won’t find two more challenging par 4s than the 421-metre dogleg left ninth, with water in front of the green, and the straightaway 443m 10th, where a long second shot needs to be shaped around trees to find the green.
 Fortunately golfers can take a breather in between playing them at the halfway house.

-180-metre warm-up range, plus short game area.
+180-metre warm-up range for irons only, plus short game area.
 Killarney is home to the EOGA Academy, which began in the Western Cape.
 The Academy runs women’s and junior programmes to grow the game.
 The old halfway house has been converted into an indoor fitting station which includes the SAM Puttlab – one of only two in Gauteng.
 Clubfitting is provided.

 2020 Ryan Dreyer & Janice Einhorn

 1/ Killarney CC began in 1903 as the Transvaal Automobile Club, before becoming a country club with various sports.
 The golf course opened in 1929.
 The club still offers bowls, tennis, squash, swimming pool and a gym, plus restaurants and banqueting facilities.
 There are 502 golf members.